khaors/geocompr/main.md

 These function names follow conventions used in the database language [SQL](http://r4ds.had.co.nz/relational-data.html) [@grolemund_r_2016, Chapter 13]; using them to join non spatial datasets to `sf` objects is the focus of this section.
 **dplyr** join functions work the same on data frames and `sf` objects, the only important difference being the `geometry` list column.
 The result of data joins can be either an `sf` or `data.frame` object.
-The most common type of attribute join on spatial data takes an `sf` object as the first argument and adds columns to it from `data.frame` specified as the second argument.
+The most common type of attribute join on spatial data takes an `sf` object as the first argument and adds columns to it from a `data.frame` specified as the second argument.

 To illustrate the utility of joins, imagine that you are researching global coffee production.
 You have managed to extract data hidden-away in a PDF document supplied by the International Coffee Organization (ICO).
 The results are stored in a data frame called `coffee_data` which has 3 columns: one (`name_long`) containing the names of coffee-producing nations and the other two reporting coffee production statistics for 2016 and 2017 (see `?coffee_data` for further information).
 We will use a 'left join' (meaning the left-hand dataset is kept intact) to merge this dataset with the pre-existing `world` dataset.
-The result of the code chunk below a new `sf` object.
+The result of the code chunk below is a new `sf` object.

 ```r